ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/S2-docker-03-handling-volumes/README.md

 > Anonymous volumes are given a random name that's guaranteed to be unique within a given Docker host.
 Just like named volumes, anonymous volumes persist even if you remove the container that uses them, except if you use the `--rm` flag when creating the container, in which case the anonymous volume associated with the container is destroyed.

-> Why we need anonymous volumes:
+> Why do we need anonymous volumes?
 > - **Avoiding Container Layer Bloat:** The container’s writable layer is part of the storage driver, and constantly writing large or temporary files there can slow things down or lead to performance issues.
 > - **Write-Heavy Applications in Read-Only Containers:** When running containers with read-only root filesystems (--read-only), some applications still need write access to temporary directories (e.g., /tmp).
 Instead of making the whole container writable, an anonymous volume provides a temporary write location.
 > - **Sharing Data Between Container Restarts (Short-Lived Persistence):** If a container restarts, the writable layer is wiped, but anonymous volumes can persist across restarts within the same container lifecycle.